 - By default, the command copies files your the library directory and updates the ID3 tags on your music.
 If you'd like to leave your music files untouched, try the -C (don't copy) and -W (don't write tags) options.
-You can also disable this behavior by default in the configuration file (below). - Also, you can disable the autotagging behavior entirely using -A (don't autotag) then your music will be imported with its existing metadata. - During a long tagging import, it can be useful to keep track of albums that weren't tagged successfully either because they're not in the MusicBrainz database or because something's wrong with the files.
-Use the -1 option to specify a filename to log every time you skip and album or import it "as-is" or an album gets skipped as a duplicate.

-- Relatedly, the -q (quiet) option can help with large imports by autotagging without ever bothering to ask for user input.
+You can also disable this behavior by default in the configuration file (below). - Also, you can disable the autotagging behavior entirely using -A (don't autotag)-then your music will be imported with its existing metadata. - During a long tagging import, it can be useful to keep track of albums that weren't tagged successfully-either because they're not in the MusicBrainz database or because something's wrong with the files.
+Use the -1 option to specify a filename to log every time you skip and album or import it "as-is" or an album gets skipped as a duplicate. - Relatedly, the -q (quiet) option can help with large imports by autotagging without ever bothering to ask for user input.
 Whenever the normal autotagger mode would ask for confirmation, the quiet mode pessimistically skips the album.
 The quiet mode also disables the tagger's ability to resume interrupted imports. - Speaking of resuming interrupted imports, the tagger will prompt you if it seems like the last import of the directory was interrupted (by you or by a crash).
-If you want to skip this prompt, you can say "yes" automatically by providing -p or "no" using -P. The resuming feature can be disabled by default using a configuration option (see below). - If you want to import only the new stuff from a directory, use the -i option to run an incremental import.
+If you want to skip this prompt, you can say "yes" automatically by providing -p or "no" using -P. The resuming feature can be disabled by default using a configuration option (see below).

+- If you want to import only the new stuff from a directory, use the -i option to run an incremental import.
 With this flag, beets will keep track of every directory it ever imports and avoid importing them again.
 This is useful if you have an "incoming" directory that you periodically add things to.
-(The -I flag disables incremental imports.) - By default, beets will proceed without asking if it finds a very close metadata match.
-To disable this and have the importer as you every time, use the -t (for timid) option. - The importer automatically tries to download album art for each album it finds.
-To disable or enable this, use the -r or -R options. - The importer typically works in a whole-album-at-a-time mode.
+To get this to work correctly, you'll need to use an incremental import every time you run an import on the directory in question-including the first time, when no subdirectories will be skipped.
+So consider enabling the import\incremental configuration option. - By default, beets will proceed without asking if it finds a very close metadata match.
+To disable this and have the importer as you every time, use the -t (for timid) option. - The importer typically works in a whole-album-at-a-time mode.
 If you instead want to import individual, non-album tracks, use the singleton mode by supplying the -s option.